jordoncm/web-application-scaffolding/readme.md

 any Debian based machine (Debian, Ubuntu, Mint, etc) or use Vagrant to create virtual machine to contain your application.

-**NOTE for Vagrant**: You will need to look at the `Vagrantfile` and correct the `config.vm.box` to reference a valid box in your environment before executing `vagrant up`.
-Once the virtual machine is running you will still need to execute `setup-dev.sh` within the virtual machine.
+**NOTE for Vagrant**: Once the virtual machine is running you will still need to execute `setup-dev.sh` within the virtual machine.

-**NOTE for Mac**: If you want to use this scaffolding on Mac, take a look at the top few lines of `setup-dev.sh`.
-Comment out the `apt-get` lines and as long as you install the matching packages (most of which OSX should already have) this should work fine.
+**NOTE for Mac**: This should on Mac as long as you have Homebrew working.

 Deploying the Scaffolding
 -------------------------